 Can you take photos of geisha in Kyoto?

-No. These days, you’re not allowed to take photos of geisha in the street.
+You’re not allowed to take photos of geisha in the street.
+You can, however, book an experience, which usually includes a designated time for taking photos.

 Can you talk to geisha in Kyoto?